We've been exploring the far north-east to get the full lowdown on all things kid-friendly in Singapore's baby town, Punggol.

 Punggol is located in the North-East Region of Singapore.
 Sengkang borders it to the south, Seletar to the west and Pasir Ris to the east.
 The Straits of Johor and Coney Island are north of Punggol.

 Getting to and around Punggol is easy!
 First, there are amazing cycling networks and public transport facilities.
 You can hop over the MRT, LRT or expressways if you drive.
-Head over to the North-East Line via Dhoby Ghaut to get to Punggol MRT.
+Head to the North-East Line via Dhoby Ghaut to get to Punggol MRT or the newly added Punggol Coast MRT.
 The LRT network also makes places in Punggol easily accessible.

 Did you know that Punggol could get even more accessible by 2030 when the North-East Line is extended to serve Punggol Downtown?
 Additionally, the Cross Island Line will be ready and could shorten commute time to Punggol.

 Your little water babies are in for an awesome time at Splash @ Kidz Amaze at Safra Punggol.
-If you’re like us and always worry about slathering enough sunscreen on your bubs, you’ll love the fact that it’s indoors.
+If you’re like us and always worry about slathering enough sunscreen on your bubs, you’ll love that it’s indoors.
 And that means you can play for hours in the ‘Enchanted Deep Sea’ without worrying about sunburn.
 With multiple play decks, a themed splash pad and five water slides, you’re guaranteed at least an hour or two of whinge-free frolics (woohoo!).
-The best part?
-It’s really affordable – prices start at $20 for a family of four for members and $40 for non-members.

 When you’re done shopping at Waterway Point Mall (find out more below!), schlep the kids over to Happy Park.
 It’s got both wet and dry play areas for littlies of all ages (although we think it’s best for mobile bubs aged two and up) that they’ll love exploring.
 There are lily pads to hop on, a small wading pool, and many small fountains to splash around in.
 Another cool bonus?
 It looks extra pretty at night with all the LED lights.

-If biking is your cup of tea, the 26 km-long Punggol Park Connector could be just your jelly.
+If biking is your cup of tea, the 26km-long Punggol Park Connector could be just your jelly.
 It’s a great way to hit all your Punggol parks in one go, including Punggol Waterway and even Sengkang Floating Wetland.
+Try bike sharing or rent a bike from Bike Stop at SAFRA Punggol or GoCycling!
 While you’re at it, check out Kampong Lorong Buangkok, Singapore’s last surviving traditional village.

 Whether you want to sit down and have a picnic or go on a bike ride in Punggol with kids, you can do all these and more at Punggol Waterway Park.
 It has four different zones, including Nature Cove, a grassy area where families can kick a ball or settle down with some snacks and a Recreation Zone where you can continue with the water play or sand play.
 Check out the Heritage Zone for more nature goodness or The Green Gallery for some trail walking.
 Don’t forget to play “Spot The Otter!”